nrwl/nx-workshop/docs/lab22/LAB.md

 3. Commit everything and push.
 Let it build.

-4. Try to go through the scenarios described above and test if it is now covered:
+4. Try to go through the scenario described above and test if it is now covered by the changes we just made:

     > If I change the API over a few commits, and then in the last commit before I push I change the Store, it will deploy just the Store.
 Even though